survivejs/webpack-book/manuscript/loading/03_fonts.md

 ## Manipulating **file-loader** output path and `publicPath`

-As discussed above and in [webpack issue tracker](https://github.com/webpack/file-loader/issues/32#issuecomment-250622904), **file-loader** allows shaping the output.
-This way you can output your fonts below `fonts/`, images below `images/`, and so on.
+To have more control over font output, one option is to use **url-loader** and **file-loader** as they still work.
 Furthermore, it's possible to manipulate `publicPath` and override the default per loader definition.
 The following example illustrates these techniques together:

 ```javascript
 {